Vollinger0/esm/readme.md

 [x] implement server-callback with epmremoteclient

 ### WIP
+[ ] tool: deletes the "discovered by" flags (potentially also for wipes/purges)

 ### later
+[ ] wipes from the wipetool should appear in cb:wipes?
+Do i need to alter EAHs database too?
+[ ] usecase: purge galaxy
 [ ] add more epmclient functions, especially the sync event announcements. needs more work from notoats.
-[ ] make sure the script only runs one? probably by opening up a port, that way there's no need for cleanups.
+[ ] make sure the script only runs once? probably by opening up a port, that way there's no need for cleanups.
 [ ] interactive mode for wipe galaxy tool
 [+] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)
 [ ] offer some kind of better interactive mode for different stuff